reko-beep/chongyun-bot/readme.md

   admin_roles: [IDs of admin roles seperated by commas] #required for some admin limited commands

-  teamcomp_role: ID of role who theorycrafts or add teamcomps to bot }
+  teamcomp_role: ID of role who theorycrafts or add teamcomps to bot
+  best_cooper: ID of the role that will be given to users who comes out on top at coop leader board

+  comms_in_hr: hr in 24 format when ur comms reset

+ }

+ > NOTE: change your bot vps timezone according to it
  ```

   ### Bot Settings